 Nick Hornby is an award-winning author and Oscar®-nominated screenwriter whose stories explore human connection with a catchy blend of snappily observed humor and unsentimental emotion.
 His books, which have sold over 5 million copies, include the bestselling novels High Fidelity, About A Boy, How to Be Good, Juliet Naked, and 2020’s Just Like You.

 His latest nonfiction book Dickens and Prince: A Particular Kind of Genius is a short, warm, and entertaining reflection on art, creativity, and the unlikely similarities between Victorian novelist Charles Dickens and modern American rock star Prince.
-Equipped with a fan’s admiration and his trademark humor and wit, Hornby invites readers to consider the cosmic link between two unlikely artistic geniuses, each of whom electrified their different disciplines and whose legacy resounded far beyond their own time.
-Connecting both artists’ personal tragedies, social statuses, boundless productivity, and other parallels, both humorous and haunting, he shows how these two unlikely men from different centuries “lit up the world”, simultaneously ruminating on the creativity, flamboyance, discipline, and soul it takes to produce great art.
+Equipped with a fan’s admiration and his trademark humor and wit, Hornby invites readers to consider the cosmic link between two artistic geniuses, each of whom electrified their different disciplines and whose legacy resounded far beyond their own time.
+Connecting the two artists’ personal tragedies, social statuses, boundless productivity, and parallels both humorous and haunting, Hornby shows how these two unlikely men from different centuries “lit up the world,” simultaneously ruminating on the creativity, flamboyance, discipline, and soul it takes to produce great art.

 Hornby’s bestselling novels have also served as inspiration for filmmakers in movies known for their keenly observed, emotional honesty.
 Cult-classic High Fidelity was first adapted into a 2000 film directed by Stephen Frears, starring John Cusack and Jack Black, and in 2020 was re-imagined as a Hulu streaming series starring Zoe Kravitz.
 About A Boy was directed by the Weitz brothers, starring Hugh Grant, Rachel Weisz and Toni Collette.